inamdarmihir/graphrag-qaagent/README.md

 ## Introduction

-GraphRAG QA Agent is an advanced question-answering system that combines knowledge graph technologies with state-of-the-art natural language processing models.
-This system is designed to extract information from Wikipedia, create a knowledge graph, and answer user queries based on the constructed graph.
+The **GraphRAG QA Agent** is a sophisticated question-answering system that integrates knowledge graph techniques with cutting-edge natural language processing (NLP) models.
+This system is designed to extract data from Wikipedia, construct a knowledge graph, and provide accurate answers to user queries by referencing the constructed graph.

 ## Features

-- Wikipedia data extraction
+- **Wikipedia data extraction**: Retrieves relevant content directly from Wikipedia.
-- Named Entity Recognition (NER) for entity extraction
+- **Named Entity Recognition (NER)**: Extracts key entities from text.
-- Knowledge graph construction
-- Question-answering capabilities
+- **Knowledge graph construction**: Builds a graph of extracted information, linking related entities.
+- **Question-answering functionality**: Processes and answers user questions based on the knowledge graph.
-- Semantic similarity evaluation of responses
+- **Semantic similarity evaluation**: Assesses and improves the relevance of generated responses.

 ## Requirements

+To run this project, you will need the following dependencies:

 - Python 3.8+
 - PyTorch 1.13.1